skgsergio/tinybird-mode/README.md

 **WARNING:** This is a work in progress, current version have some caveats due to the lax specification of the language and using regex to parse it.
-It works most of the time but has some minor glitchs.
+It works most of the time but has some minor glitches.
 I'll attempt another approach in the future.

 ## Install